WELCOME TO SAFE WALKWAYS USA

 What Was Wrong With The Regulations 2019 - 2022?

 From 2018 to mid-2019 there were no regulations governing dockless motorized scooter rental companies.
-The City created regulations in June 2019 for its new permit scheme.
-They were problematic because:
+The City only created regulations in June 2019 for its new permit scheme basically a year and half after they first appeaed.
+The first regulations were problematic because:

 THEY CREATED CONFUSION: